-How to unhire
+How to unhire a candidate

 To unhire a candidate, navigate to the candidate profile, and select Unhire at the top.

 Once unhired, correct any offer details then rehire the candidate, or reject the candidate as necessary.
-For more information on unhiring to rehire a candidate, see General considerations.
+For more information on unhiring to rehire a candidate, see general considerations.

 Cases where users cannot select the unhire button